terascope/standard-assets/docs/operations/data_generator.md

 ### Generate controlled stream of data over a period of time

 Example of a job using the `data_generator` processor to generate approximately 10,000 records per minute or 60,000 records per hour.
+Results could very as this is a loose approximation.

 ```json
 {